Impact of Social Media

 - Average time spent on social networks per day: 1.72 hours

-- The average number of hours a teenager spends online per week: 27
+- The average number of hours a teenager spends online per week: is 27

 Although social media benefits, it also harms.
 However, most young people engage with social media without stopping to think about what the effects are on their lives.

 - Social networking provides information to everyone with online access, allowing students and teachers alike access to previously unavailable resources.